McConkeyLab/2024_aragaki-src/manuscript.typ

             image("02_figures/uromol-prog-vs-src-cor.png")
         )
     ),
+) <fig1>
-    caption: [*SRC is enriched in less aggressive bladder cancer subtypes.* *A:* SRC expression in the Lund cohort, stratified by muscle invasion. *B:* SRC expression in the UROMOL 2021 cohort, stratified by UROMOL 2021 class. *C:* Pearson correlation between progression score and SRC expression.
+*SRC is enriched in less aggressive bladder cancer subtypes.* *A:* SRC expression in the Lund cohort, stratified by muscle invasion. *B:* SRC expression in the UROMOL 2021 cohort, stratified by UROMOL 2021 class. *C:* Pearson correlation between progression score and SRC expression.
 NMI: Non-muscle invasive, MI: Muscle invasive.
-CI = 95%.]
+CI = 95%.
-) <fig1>

 == SRC expression across subtypes
 We first used public bulk mRNA expression datasets to explore if SRC expression correlated with stage and molecular subtype membership.
 Consistent with previous findings @Fanning_1992, SRC expression was significantly higher in NMIBC relative to MIBC (@fig1, A).
 SRC levels were additionally elevated in the least aggressive UROMOL subtype (Class 1), but also in the subtype associated with the highest rate of progression (Class 2a) (@fig1, B) @Lindskrog_2021.
 SRC expression strongly correlated with progression score in Class 1 tumors, (@fig1, C), implying SRC expression may be an avenue for progression.